satnaing/astro-paper/src/content/blog/how-to-add-latex-equations-in-blog-posts.md

 ---
 author: Alberto Perdomo
 pubDatetime: 2024-09-08T20:58:52.737Z
-title: Markdown and LaTeX
+title: Adding LaTeX Equations in AstroPaper blog posts
-slug: markdown-latex
 featured: false
 tags:
   - rendering
+  - docs
 description: How to use LaTeX equations in your Markdown files for AstroPaper.
 ---

-# Introduction to LaTeX Equations in Markdown

 This document demonstrates how to use LaTeX equations in your Markdown files for AstroPaper.
 LaTeX is a powerful typesetting system often used for mathematical and scientific documents.

+## Table of contents

 ## Instructions